 This did not happen by accident.
-As with anything worthwhile, the solution came together for Ed Stevens as the result of formal higher level of statistical education coupled with a lifelong attention to gaming, especially in reference to sportsbooks and the misleading concept of a point spread making a football contest a 50-50 proposition.
+As with anything worthwhile, the solution came together for Ed Stevens as the result of a formal higher level of statistical education coupled with a lifelong attention to gaming.
+Especially in reference to the misleading concept of an arbitrary point spread making the football contest a 50-50 proposition.

-His first attempt at correlating numbers to performance came in 1989 with his publishing Parity Means Winning Power, a publication founded on the principal that a professional football team, having covered or not covered the spread the previous 2 weeks, would perform the opposite of that small trend.
+His first attempt at correlating numbers to performance came in 1989 through publishing Parity Means Winning Power.
+A publication founded on the principal that a professional football team, having covered, or not covered, the spread the previous 2 weeks, would perform the opposite of that small trend.

 “All pro football players are good, even the bad teams have great players.
 Plus it was a stated objective for the league to have parity, structuring the draft to reflect the worst teams getting the best new players”.
 Guess what?
 Along with covering slightly over 60% of the time, some teams would either cover or not cover about 80% of the time in certain situations.
 It’s tough for a pro team to cover the spread week in and week out.”

-Through this initial study and publication, one thing became very clear and is now the focus of Ed Stevens.
-Given a similar specific situation, any given team performs in a predictable manner a large percentage of the time.
-Through this situational study over the years, he has been able to delve even further into what constitutes a “matching situation” in order to provide the best recommendation possible based on hard factual data.
+Through this initial study and publication, one thing became very clear and is now the focus.
+Given a similar specific situation, any given team performs in a predictable manner an identifiable percentage of the time.